davidwaldherr/davidwaldherr/README.md

 While imagination may be more important than knowledge, knowledge empowers imagination, and learning how to code has accelerated this cycle for me.

-- 🌱 I’m currently learning how to integrate GPT3 APIs into code.
-In the meantime, I'm also using Treehouse to build my skills for developing with Javascript and React.
+- 🌱 I’m currently learning React-Three Fiber to create 3D web experiences.
+My current ambition is to create a Natural Language
+Processing (NLP) dream journal using the OpenAI API in order to solve the problem of lucid dreaming.

 - 📫 You can reach me at david.a.waldherr@vanderbilt.edu